 Infantile hemangiomas are the most common birthmark of infancy.
 They are benign (not a cancer) stem cell tumors with no genetic or causative factor.
 Hemangiomas occur in infants only; they never develop in adults.
 While not well understood, hemangiomas affect girls three to five times more often than boys.
 Other associated risk factors include prematurity, low birth weight, and twin pregnancy.
 While hemangiomas can appear anywhere on the body, more than 80% involve the head and neck, including areas around the forehead, eyes, tip of the nose, cheek, and lips.

 Recent evidence suggests that hemangiomas are stem cell tumors.
 They are however benign in their behavior.
 They grow for a finite period of time and do not spread to other tissues.
 Most are quite small and innocuous but some can be quite large.
 At present, there are no known statistics as to what percentage will be problematic.

 In general, there are two types of hemangioma:

 - These are the most common and grow as solitary tumors.
 They typically grow rapidly in the first few weeks of life and then the growth rate slows.
 Most of the growth is done by the age of 6 – 7 months.
-Focal hemangiomas grow in specific sites, known as sites of predilection.
+Focal hemangiomas grow in specific sites on the face and body.
 They are commonly found in skin or just beneath it.
 They can also grow in the parotid salivary gland or the breast bud.
 Focal hemangiomas can be entirely superficial, in which case they are a reddish color, or deep in which case the lesion is a bluish color, or compound, with both superficial and deep components.